phpstan/phpstan/website/src/developing-extensions/reflection.md

 );
 ```

 It returns the `ResolvedPhpDocBlock` object.
 The [phpstan/phpdoc-parser](https://github.com/phpstan/phpdoc-parser) AST can be obtained by calling `getPhpDocNodes(): PhpDocNode[]` method.
 The whole PHPDoc is represented by a single root node.
 So why it returns an array of nodes?
-Because PHPStan merges PHPDocs from overriden methods to get the complete picture, so all of these nodes are available as a returned value from the `getPhpDocNodes()` method.
+Because PHPStan merges PHPDocs from overridden methods to get the complete picture, so all of these nodes are available as a returned value from the `getPhpDocNodes()` method.